Toys and stuff

 New section

-How we rated them for Value for money, Fun Mess and Noise
+How we rated each rabbit logic and puzzle toy for Value for money, Fun Mess and Noise

 To help you compare each toy we have given them a rating on three criteria, Value for money, fun and mess.